Traveling is fantastic, but things can go wrong.

 Problem: Broken Bags and Luggage

 We had our BRAND NEW soft luggage broken the first time we used it (so we still had receipts) on a ferry from Ireland to Wales.

-For some unknown reason I took a photo of it being loaded on the conveyor belt.
-When we arrived at Wales, it was literally DROPPED from a height.
-Of course the wheels snapped, and it was useless.
+For some unknown reason, I took a photo of it being loaded on the conveyor belt.
+When we arrived in Wales, it was literally DROPPED from a height.
+Of course, the wheels snapped, and it was useless.